Kurniakun17/Interactive-Comment/README.md

 - TailwindCSS

 ### What I learned
-From this project, i learned a lot about how does TypeScripts work and it's making me to be getting used to it.
+From this project, i learned a lot about how does TypeScripts work and it's making me get used to it.
 But the most important lesson that i learnt is how does a reference type variable works such and built a recursive function to manipulate the origin object.

 ```js
 export function deleteComment(comments: Comment[], id: number) {